 - Now for the decorating.
 Start filling in, accenting, decorating and beautifying with all of your other items.
 There is no set arrangement, go with what looks nice to you.

 - Congratulations!
 You have just created a Fairy Garden.

 Now if you’re like me, you’ll be fiddling with it for a couple of days, but that’s fine.
-Overall, give yourself a pat on the back and sit back and admire how crafty you just became.
-LOL
+Overall, pat yourself on the back and relax and admire how crafty you just became.

 If you have kids, they’ll think you’re a genius.
 Let me know how it all turns out; I’d love to hear.